OpenJAUS/openjaus/openjaus/trunk/Core/readme.txt

 The general way to implement a new message based on these templates is as follows:

-1. Copy the â€œskeletonâ€? templates into their proper directories (/command, /experimental, etc...) based on the content of the intended message.
+1. Copy the "skeleton" templates into their proper directories (/command, /experimental, etc...) based on the content of the intended message.

-2. Rename the â€œskeletonâ€? files to the intended specific JAUS message name.
+2. Rename the "skeleton" files to the intended specific JAUS message name.
    ex: rename "skeletonMessage.c" to "myExperimentalMessage.c".

 3. Change the contents of the header file (previously "skeletonMessage.h") to reflect the correct JAUS message names.
-   ex: Rename all â€œxXxXâ€? to the proper JAUS message name.
+   ex: Rename all "xXxX" to the proper JAUS message name.
-   (Donâ€™t forget this process is CaSe SENsitive!)
+   (Don't forget this process is CaSe SENsitive!)

 4. Add to the message data structure in the header file the variables which are defined for each of the fields in your JAUS message.
 The variables should be